-We have audited the financial statements 2021 of European Healthcare Acquisition and Growth Company B.V., based in Munich.
-The financial statements comprise the Company financial statements.
+We have audited the financial statements 2022 of European Healthcare Acquisition and Growth Company B.V., based in Munich.

-In our opinion:

-• The accompanying Company financial statements give a true and fair view of the financial position of European Healthcare Acquisition and Growth Company B.V. as at December 31.
-2021, and of its result for the period from July 9, 2021 to December 31, 2021 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying Company financial statements give a true and fair view of the financial position of European Healthcare Acquisition and Growth Company B.V. as at December 31.
+2022, and of its result for the period from January 1, 2022 to December 31, 2022 in accordance with Part 9 of Book 2 of the Dutch Civil Code.